ICanBoogie/CLDR/README.md

 When required, locale data is transparently retrieved from the [CLDR][] and cached for future usage.

-This package is not meant to provide an internationalization API but rather the means to obtain the data required for such an API.
-If you are looking for such an API, you might be interested in the [I18n library][].
+Although this package provides some internationalization features, currently it's main purpose is to provide the means to obtain locale data.
+If you are looking for an internationalization API you might be interested in the [I18n library][].

 Note: The package targets [CLDR version 24](http://cldr.unicode.org/index/downloads/cldr-24).